kubernetes/kubernetes/docs/volumes.md

 Watch out when using this type of volume, because:
   - pods with identical configuration (such as created from a podTemplate) may behave differently on different nodes due to different files on different nodes.
-  - When Kubernetes adds resource-aware scheduling, as is planned, it will not be able to account for resources used by a HostDir.
+  - When LMKTFY adds resource-aware scheduling, as is planned, it will not be able to account for resources used by a HostDir.

 ### GCEPersistentDisk
 __Important: You must create a PD using ```gcloud``` or the GCE API before you can use it__